eclipse-iceoryx/iceoryx/doc/error-handling.md

 In principle with an sufficiently powerful Assert or Expects (resp.
 Ensures), this should not be needed (they are equivalent in their functionality).

 ## Errors in utils
-Currently there are a few occurences in utils were terminate is called directly in case of an error.
+Currently there are a few occurences in utils where terminate is called directly in case of an error.
 We need to evaluate whether it is possible to replace them all with assert-like constructs such as Expects, Ensures or Assert or something else.